bkget/AgriTech-LIDAR-Data-Analysis/README.md

 ## Overview
 The aim of this project is to produce an easy to use, reliable and well designed python module that domain experts and data scientists can use to fetch, visualise, and transform publicly available satellite and LIDAR data.
-In particular, I will use an interface with USGS 3DEP and fetch data using their API.
+In particular, the USGS 3DEP program lidar point cloud data is used and the data operations such as loading, fetching, and visualization is done by using the provided API.

 ## Data